-If you're a solo lawyer or co-owner of law practice whose income passes through to you as an individual, you're probably aware that you can claim a deduction from gross income on your federal income tax return for office equipment and software that you purchase during the year.
-Let's make sure you understand the rules surrounding the deduction so you're not leaving any money on the table, or getting in trouble for taking too much money off.
+If you're a co-owner of a law practice or a solo lawyer, you're probably aware that you can claim a federal tax deduction for office equipment and software that you purchase during the year.
+Let's make sure you understand the rules surrounding the deduction, so you're not leaving any money on the table, or getting in trouble for taking too much money off.

-How Much of the Purchase Price Can I Deduct This Year?
+How Much of the Purchase Price Can I Deduct?

 If the item qualifies, you don't need to amortize the cost.
 You can deduct the entire purchase price in the year you placed the item in service, rather than spreading the deduction out over a number of years.
 There are caps, however.
-For 2012, you can't deduct any more than $139,000.
-Also, for every dollar you spend over $560,000, your deduction is going to be reduced below $139,000.
+You can't deduct more than $1 million (inflation adjusted).
 Nice problem to have.

 If you lease under a properly structured equipment lease or equipment finance agreement, you can deduct the full amount of the item, without actually having paid the full amount in the tax year.
-Yes, the amount you save in taxes can actually exceed the payments.
+Yes, the amount you save in taxes can actually exceed the year's lease payment.

 What Office Equipment Qualifies for the Deduction?

-You can deduct the cost of computers, tablets, phones, copiers, fax machines, scanners, and any other hardware that you use for your law practice.
+You can deduct the cost of computers, tablets, phones, copiers, scanners, and any other hardware that you use for your law practice.
 You can also deduct the cost of software, as long as it's "off-the-shelf" and not customized for your use.
-The equipment can be new or used--think in terms of "new to you."
-It bears repeating that you can deduct only equipment or software that you acquired and first put into use during the tax year.
+The equipment can be new or used -- think in terms of "new to you."
+It bears emphasizing that you can deduct only equipment or software that you purchased and first put into use during the tax year.